 Hospitals use a lottery to allocate scarce COVID drugs for the immunocompromised

 Cheung is a pediatrician and research scientist.
-Before the pandemic, she flew weekly from her clinic at the National Institutes of Health in Maryland to her lab at the University of Michigan.
-Now, she hasn't been to her lab in two years.
-"Except for work, I don't go out at all," she says, "I haven't been inside of a grocery store for over a year."
+Before the coronavirus pandemic, she flew weekly from her clinic at the National Institutes of Health in Maryland to her lab at the University of Michigan.
+Now she hasn't been to her lab in two years.
+"Except for work, I don't go out at all," she says.
+"I haven't been inside of a grocery store for over a year."

-Last month, the FDA authorized Evusheld, a monoclonal antibody combination from the drug company AstraZeneca, designed to give patients like Cheung protection.
+In December, the Food and Drug Administration authorized Evusheld, a monoclonal antibody combination from the drug company AstraZeneca that's designed to give patients like Cheung protection.
 For those who don't respond well to vaccines, Evusheld shots put COVID-fighting proteins directly into their bodies.

-Analysis by AstraZeneca – completed last year – showed that the drug reduced the risk of getting COVID-19 by 77%, and the protection from a single two-shot treatment lasted for at least six months.
-Early data suggests it may work less well against the omicron variant, but is still expected to offer some protection.
+Analysis by AstraZeneca — completed last year — showed that the drug reduced the risk of getting COVID-19 by 77% and that the protection from a single two-shot treatment lasted for at least six months.
+Early data suggests it may work less well against the omicron variant of the coronavirus, but it is still expected to offer some protection.

 But the drug is in short supply.
 The federal government controls distribution.
-It has shipped around 300,000 doses to health care providers, and ordered a total of 1.2 million doses to date.
-Around seven million people in the U.S. could benefit from the drug.
+It has shipped nearly 400,000 doses to health care providers and has ordered 1.2 million doses to date.
+Around 7 million people in the U.S. could benefit from the drug.

 The scarcity has forced some doctors to run a lottery to decide who gets it.

-At Massachusetts General Hospital in Boston, the initial deliveries of Evusheld covered less than 1% of their immune suppressed patients – and came with little guidance on how to make fair use of a limited supply, says Dr. Camille Kotton, clinical director of transplant and immunocompromised host infectious diseases.
-So the hospital devised a three-tier system to rank patients by medical need – and to give patients in the top tier an equal chance.
+At Massachusetts General Hospital in Boston, the initial deliveries of Evusheld covered fewer than 1% of its immune-suppressed patients — and came with little guidance on how to make fair use of a limited supply, says Dr. Camille Kotton, clinical director of transplant and immunocompromised-host infectious diseases.
+So the hospital devised a three-tier system to rank patients by medical need — and to give patients in the top tier an equal chance.

 "We put everybody's name into a lottery," she explains.
 "If people literally get their name pulled in the lottery, we bring them in for an injection."

-Mayo Clinic, in Rochester, Minnesota, has a similar system – with five tiers, and randomized selections within them, says Dr. Raymund Razonable, who runs their monoclonal antibody treatment program.
-"It's basically by luck," he says, "They happen to be randomly picked by the computer system."
-Razonable says it will likely take months for Mayo Clinic to get through the list of several thousand people in their most vulnerable tier.
+The Mayo Clinic, in Rochester, Minn., has a similar system — with five tiers and randomized selections within them — says Dr. Raymund Razonable, who runs its monoclonal antibody treatment program.
+"It's basically by luck," he says.
+"They happen to be randomly picked by the computer system."
+Razonable says it will likely take months for the Mayo Clinic to get through the list of several thousand people in its tier for most vulnerable patients.

-Jackson Memorial Hospital in Miami, Fla. – one of the largest transplant center in the southeastern U.S. – waited weeks to get their first Evusheld shipments.
-Florida initially bypassed large hospitals and sent its first doses to a small, private clinic, Stat News and the Miami Herald reported.
+Jackson Memorial Hospital in Miami — one of the largest transplant centers in the southeastern U.S. — waited weeks to get its first Evusheld shipments.
+Florida initially bypassed large hospitals and sent its first doses to a small private clinic, Stat and the Miami Herald reported.

-"Unfortunately, the initial allocations in my state did not go to the largest transplant or cancer center...despite the fact that Miami-Dade County is the center of a large transplant population," says Dr. Michele Morris, an infectious disease who cares for organ and stem cell transplant patients at Jackson Memorial Hospital and the Sylvester Cancer Center.
+"Unfortunately, the initial allocations in my state did not go to the largest transplant or cancer center ... despite the fact that Miami-Dade County is the center of a large transplant population," says Michele Morris, an infectious disease physician who cares for organ and stem cell transplant patients at Jackson Memorial Hospital and the Sylvester Comprehensive Cancer Center.
 The hospital received its first Evusheld shipment mid-January.
 "We do not have nearly enough to protect all of the patients at risk, but we have some," Morris says.
 The hospital is distributing its limited supply by notifying clinicians with the most immunocompromised patients first.

 The government provides Evusheld to states based on their total adult populations.
 The approach doesn't prioritize where the need is greatest.